-Icon Description For IMPRES battery operation only - the icon shown indicates the charge remaining in the battery.
-For all battery operation - the icon blinks when the battery is low.
+Icon Description

 The radio has roamed to and is registered to a foreign system.

+Top Display:

+Direct

+Top Display: On

-Direct On The radio is configured for direct radio-to-radio communication in conventional operation.
-Off The radio is connected with other radios through a repeater.
+The radio is configured for direct radio-to-radio communication in conventional operation.

+Off

+The radio is connected with other radios through a repeater.

 The selected channel is being monitored in conventional operation.

+Top Display:

+The In-Call User Alert feature is enabled.
+Voice muting of the affiliated trunking talkgroup or selected conventional channel is activated.

 The radio is set at High power.

-The radio is set at Low power. or
+or The radio is set at Low power.

+Top Display: